What’s inside:

 Phase 1: The Moment Revenue Is Lost (Point of Care)

 In procedural environments, charge capture failures occur at the point of care, where supplies are used, and clinical decisions are made in real time.
 An implant may be opened and placed during surgery, yet no corresponding charge is recorded in the system.
-The cost is incurred, but the revenue signal is never created.
-B
+The cost is incurred, but the revenue signal is never created. charge capture medical billing

 This type of loss is particularly difficult to detect because it leaves no transactional footprint.
 There is no denial, no error message, and no reconciliation exception.
 If utilization was never captured, billing systems have nothing to validate or reject.